tonypags/resume/A-Pagliaro-Resume.md

 <br>

 ## Accomplishments
-* Took on ownership of previous developer's codebase and task enviroment to provide immidiate bug fixes, feature requests, change support, and spearhead an environment migration initiative.
+* Took on ownership of previous developer's codebase and task environment to provide immediate bug fixes, feature requests, change support, and spearhead an environment migration initiative.
 * Create new API-based solution for ingesting ISP circuit maintenance schedules, replacing legacy solution which used COM and EWS to read emails and parse HTML.
 * Architect and deploy a new Remote Monitoring and Management solution, requiring migration from existing platform with zero downtime for 200+ global customers with 10,000 endpoints.
-* Designed and coded a utility to report on static DNS configurations, calculated changes based on proprietary rules, made changes while creating an undo script for each endpoint, and visualized progess on an internal website linked in a daily status email.
+* Designed and coded a utility to report on static DNS configurations, calculated changes based on proprietary rules, made changes while creating an undo script for each endpoint, and visualized progress on an internal website linked in a daily status email.
-* Migrated script tasks from EOL management server to dedicated server, using new least-privilage service accounts and secret retrieval solution.
+* Migrated script tasks from EOL management server to dedicated server, using new least-privilege service accounts and secret retrieval solution.
 * Developed toolset and scripts to ingest scheduling, contact, and configuration data from CRM, PSA and RMM platforms, automating email reminders and notifications in a scalable way, saving 15-20 man-hours weekly, and adding features for time zone support, and auto-correcting bad data using cross references.
 * Streamlined legacy codebase logic, reducing resource overhead on shared server, eliminating daily reboots.
 * Engineered MS 365 and Windows 10 version QA integrations for RMM using PowerShell and SQL, creating a web scraper for real time version info where no API was available.